dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

 ```

 I've used a `println!` here only for the sake of demonstration.
-You shouldn't ever do this in real realtime code.
+You shouldn't ever do this in real realtime code (because print statements usually allocate!)
-Print statements are not usually implemented in a realtime safe manner.

-This code is to long to past a Rust playground link to, so [here](/code/sound/arc1.rs) is the full source.
-You can copy/paste the code in to run it.
+[Here is a link](https://play.rust-lang.org/?gist=6e37aa0a7f8d06f8b31b9822c8bbb79c&version=stable&backtrace=0) to this code in the rust playground.
+It might timeout if you try running it.
+If you see any messages about timeout, don't worry, just try running the code again.

 Here is an example output:
 ```